missing-semester-cn/missing-semester-cn.github.io/backups.md

 1. Consider how you are (not) backing up your data and look into fixing/improving that.

+1. Figure out how to backup your email accounts

 1. Choose a webservice you use often (Spotify, Google Music, &c) and figure out what options for backing up your data are.
-Often people have already made solutions based on available APIs.
+Often people have already made tools (such as [youtube-dl](https://github.com/rg3/youtube-dl)) solutions based on available APIs.

 1. Think of a website you have visited repeatedly over the years and look it up in [archive.org](https://archive.org/web/), how many versions does it have?